-Trump-Putin meeting looms over G20's first day
+Trump gives Putin light-hearted warning: 'Don't meddle in the election'

 That's a distant cry from the warmed-up relations with Russia that Trump entered office vowing to pursue.
-When he sits down with President Vladimir Putin on the sidelines of the G20 summit here on Friday, ties between the two countries will be near the lowest ebb since the Cold War.
+When he sat down with Putin on the sidelines of the G20 summit here on Friday, ties between the two countries were near the lowest ebb since the Cold War.

 In Trump's view, that's the fault of Democrats and overzealous investigators intent on finding links between his campaign and Russian officials.
-As he greets Putin for the first time since Mueller concluded his investigation and released a final report, there is little to indicate his view of Moscow's influence efforts has changed.
+As he greeted Putin for the first time since Mueller concluded his investigation and released a final report, there was little to indicate his view of Moscow's influence efforts has changed.

 "I'll have a very good conversation with him," Trump told reporters at the White House as he was departing for Japan.